janosimas/heroes_server/README.md

 node app.js
 ```

+## Configuration
+- To send audit a email server account must be configured at the file `transporter_account.js`.

+## Architecture
+- As this is a sample project I used `TingoDB` with `Tungus`+`mooongose`, this way I got a local file db that can be easily migrated to a `MongoDB`.
+- I tryed to keep the routes simple, so all routes are `GET` and `POST`.
+- `Tape` was choosed as test framework for simplicity and synchronous testing.
+- All tests are integration tests for a more complete overview.

 ## API
 ### POST /authenticate
 Every user must be authenticated to access the rest of the API.